EcoTravel Overnight Trips

-Join our ninth exciting expedition into a mature southern woodland that once hosted the Ivory-billed Woodpecker, and perhaps still does!
+Join our eleventh exciting expedition into a mature southern woodland that once hosted the Ivory-billed Woodpecker, and perhaps still does!
 Enjoy the private lodge while experiencing the history and tales of the elusive “Grail Bird.”
 This tour is by special arrangement in an area that is not open to the public.
 Henslow’s Sparrow, Red-cockaded Woodpecker, and clouds of waterfowl in the heart of America’s rice belt!
 Fee: $2,395.
 With member discount: $1,998.
-Leader: Priscilla Wood.
+Leaders: Andy Griswold and Jim Denham.

 The town of Montauk, on the far eastern tip of Long Island, is one of the best winter birding spots.
-The open ocean and the harbor provide opportunities to see many winter waterfowl not so commonly seen in Connecticut.
+The open ocean and the harbor provide opportunities to see many winter waterfowl not so commonly found in Connecticut.
 Eiders, all three scoter species, gulls, alcids, grebes, loons, and other winter specialties are among the many birds one can expect.
 Enjoy the quiet of an off-season resort town and the fresh air of winter beaches.
-Fee: $855.
-With member discount: $655.
 Leader: Andy Griswold.
+Fee: $898.
+With member discount: $698.

 Colorado’s Grouse and Prairie Chickens

-Our tour is designed to allow time for birding the Great Plains, the Rocky Mountains, the Colorado Plateau, and the marvelous leks of Colorado’s grasslands, emphasizing the western birds you seldom or never see on the east coast.
+Our tour is designed to allow time for birding the Great Plains, the Rocky Mountains, the Colorado Plateau, and the marvelous leks of Colorado’s grasslands, emphasizing the western birds you seldom or never see on the East Coast.
 The tour provides the best opportunity to find each of the many target bird species, including Greater Sage-Grouse, Gunnison Sage-Grouse, Lesser Prairie-Chicken, Greater Prairie-Chicken, Dusky Grouse, White-tailed Ptarmigan, Three-toed Woodpecker, rosy-finches, and more.
-Each day will be a total natural history experience!
+Each day is a total natural history experience!
+Leaders: Phil Rusch and second driver TBD.
 Fee: $5,485.
 With Member Discount: $4,885.
-Leaders: Phil Rusch and James Restivo.

 Texas: Coast, Valley, and Hills

-Join the popular guide team of Jay Hand and Andy Griswold as they reunite for another great adventure in “The #l Bird State.”
-Three-quarters of all birds occurring in the continental United States have been recorded in Texas, where on this ten-day trip you can see over 275 species, including Green Kingfisher, Plain Chachalaca, Great Kiskadee, Green Jay, Tropical Parula, and more.
+Join the guide team of Jay Hand and Andy Griswold for a grand adventure in “The #l Bird State.”
+Three-quarters of all birds occurring in the continental United States have been recorded in Texas, where on this ten-day trip you can see over 250 species, including Green Kingfisher, Plain Chachalaca, Great Kiskadee, Green Jay, Tropical Parula, Golden-cheeked Warbler, and more.
 The scenery is fabulous, featuring vast open spaces unlike anything in the East.
-Visit famed High Island, Bolivar Flats, Aransas National Wildlife Refuge, King Ranch, Sabal Palm, Santa Anna, Bentsen, and the Edward’s Plateau.
+Visit famed High Island, Bolivar Flats, Aransas National Wildlife Refuge, King Ranch, Sabal Palm, Santa Ana, Bentsen, and the Edward’s Plateau.
 Jay and Andy are known for their expert knowledge of Texas birds.
 Fee: $3,898.
 With member discount: $3,498.